AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 - A standard surfboard
 - A typical surfboard leash
-- Choose the fin color:
+- Choice of fin color:
   - Red
   - Blue
   - Yellow